DCMSstats/GSS-web-dissemination/README.md

 # Examples of GSS web dissemination
 Further information, and guidance on best practices, can be found on the GSS website [here](https://gss.civilservice.gov.uk/guidances/communicating-statistics/).
 The below is a list of GSS web dissemination examples.
 It is not necessarily complete or shows best practice.
-The intention is to provide examples of different approaches and facilitate working towards better consistency.
+The intention is to provide examples of different approaches and facilitate innovation and working towards better consistency.

 ## Interactive tools/data:
 * http://njs.analysisoncbas.co.uk/